What it really feels like to have multiple sclerosis

 The condition most often surfaces between the ages of 20 and 40, and it is two to three times more common in women than in men.
 Although MS isn’t fatal, the exact cause of the disease is unknown.
 It’s also impossible to predict how MS will affect any single individual, but there are some common symptoms people may experience, ranging from vision problems to trouble walking.

-For Multiple Sclerosis Awareness Month, we asked, Clinical Leader, Janssen Neuroscience, part of the Janssen Pharmaceutical Companies of Johnson & Johnson, to take us on a visual tour of what can happen throughout the body as MS takes its toll—and share what patients can do to live as normal and healthy a life as possible.
+For World MS Day, we asked Tatiana Scherz, M.D., Ph.D., Clinical Leader, Janssen Neuroscience, part of the Janssen Pharmaceutical Companies of Johnson & Johnson, to take us on a visual tour of what can happen throughout the body as MS takes its toll—and share what patients can do to live as normal and healthy a life as possible.